Skip to main content

 The endocrine function of adipose tissue is also profoundly affected by circadian disruption.
 Adipocytes (fat cells) secrete a variety of hormones known as adipokines, including leptin and adiponectin, which play roles in energy balance and inflammation.
 The expression of these adipokines is under tight circadian control.

 Sleep deprivation leads to a phase shift and amplitude reduction in leptin rhythms, contributing to appetite dysregulation.
 Adiponectin, an insulin-sensitizing and anti-inflammatory hormone, also shows reduced levels with sleep restriction.
-This hormonal profile, characterized by and a pro-inflammatory state, is a hallmark of metabolic syndrome.
+This hormonal profile, characterized by insulin resistance and a pro-inflammatory state, is a hallmark of metabolic syndrome.

 Biological System Key Molecular Components Effect of Circadian Disruption Pathophysiological Outcome